 People no longer talk about getting back to normal but finding a new normal.
-The coronavirus pandemic has changed our world, perhaps forever.
+The Covid pandemic has changed our world, perhaps forever.
 We need to adapt and move on.

 In my early twenties, I had a long-term relationship with the son of a famous and well-loved comedian, Spike Milligan.
 A few months after we got together, he gave me a copy of a biography that had just been published about his father, which gave me a level of insight into the emotional rollercoaster of his childhood that it would have taken me years to glean information about otherwise.
 Spike Milligan had comic brilliance but he also suffered from manic depression and was very difficult to live with.